Where we covered this

 help stabilize the U.S.-Chinese relationship more generally.

-lines are still likely to be tactical rather than strategic.
-Indeed, there has
+in Chinese policy along these lines are still likely to be tactical rather than

-been remarkable continuity in Chinese strategy toward the United States since
+strategic.
+Indeed, there has been remarkable continuity in Chinese strategy

-Xi came to power in 2013.
-Beijing has been surprised by the relatively limited
+toward the United States since Xi came to power in 2013.
+Beijing has been surprised

-degree to which Washington has pushed back, at least until recently.
-Xi, driven
+by the relatively limited degree to which Washington has pushed back, at least

-by a sense of Marxist-Leninist determinism, also believes that history is on
+until recently.
+Xi, driven by a sense of Marxist-Leninist determinism, also

-his side.
-As Mao was before him, Xi has become a formidable strategic
+believes that history is on his side.
+As Mao was before him, Xi has become a

-competitor for the United States.
+formidable strategic competitor for the United States.

 The balance of power made anew?

-On 10 February, three weeks after U.S. President Joe
+On 10 February, three

-Biden took office, he had his first
+weeks after U.S. President Joe Biden took office, he had his first

 phone call with Chinese President Xi Jinping.
 The call took place just